Fooling the Image Dehazing Models by First Order Gradient

-The second way is to use clear image $J$ to reduce the distance between $J_{p}^{\delta}$ and $J$.
-For the two defense ways, we chose $L_{P}$ and $L_{J}$ to design the corresponding adversarial training process, as shown in Algorithm \ref{alg:adv_training_defense_L_P} and Algorithm \ref{alg:adv_training_defense_L_G}.
-Other attack methods can use Algorithm \ref{alg:adv_training_defense_L_P} and Algorithm \ref{alg:adv_training_defense_L_G} for their own adversarial training processes.

-The overall losses of the corresponding defense methods for $L_{P}$ and $L_{G}$ are $L_{def}^{P}$ (Equation (\ref{eq:L_def_P})) and $L_{def}^{G}$ (Equation (\ref{eq:L_def_G})), respectively.
-The adversarial training defense is a min-max (mm) game, as follows,
+This situation can be applied to $L_{P}$ and $L_{M}$.
+Figure \ref{fig:idea_of_defense} shows the optimization directions of attack and defense.
+From the attacker's perspective, when using attack loss $L_{P}$, the distance between $J_{p}^{\delta}$ and $J_{p}$ is maximized as shown in Figure \ref{fig:idea_of_defense}-(b).
+Therefore, theoretically, the defender should minimize the distance between $J_{p}^{\delta}$ and $J_{p}$ as shown in Figure \ref{fig:idea_of_defense}-(d), since the gradient direction of Figure \ref{fig:idea_of_defense}-(b) and Figure \ref{fig:idea_of_defense}-(d) are complementary.
+However, the process shown in Figure \ref{fig:idea_of_defense}-(d) requires the use of a fixed pre-trained model to calculate the $J_{p}$, which will increase the computational cost of the defense algorithm.
+Therefore, a possible way to eliminate the additional computational cost is to use the defense method shown in Figure \ref{fig:idea_of_defense}-(c) (which is designed for Figure \ref{fig:idea_of_defense}-(a)) to reduce the distance between $J_{p}^{\delta}$ and $J$.
+However, the gradient direction of Figure \ref{fig:idea_of_defense}-(b) and Figure \ref{fig:idea_of_defense}-(c) may not be complementary.
+Whether this way is feasible will be discussed and verified in the experimental section.
+The second category is to use clear image $J$ to reduce the distance between $J_{p}^{\delta}$ and $J$.
+This situation can be applied to $L_{J}$ and $L_{I}$.